Loading...

 Redirecting employee feedback examples (constructive feedback)

-💙 Giving constructive feedback can feel uncomfortable…
+💜 Giving constructive feedback doesn’t have to feel uncomfortable…

-Download the template here
+👉 Download the template here

 10. Help your report refine processes

 Thanks for building and sending weekly reports to the leadership team — once we refine it a bit, it will be very impactful.
 Currently, it includes too many metrics, which makes it hard to read.
-I think we should work with a simplified version for leadership, with these key metrics: X, Y, and Z?
+I think we should work with a simplified version for leadership, with these key metrics: X, Y, and Z.

 11. Support your report in improving their prioritization skills